-The range slider is an on-screen control to help you filter and step through numeric data ranges for a layer, or set of layers, in your map.
-Like the time slider and definition queries, range filtering helps you focus on an area of interest for your data.
-You can customize the range settings to control how you move through the data for the layer.
+The range slider is an on-screen control to help you filter and step through numeric data ranges for a layer, stand-alone table, or catalog datasets in a map or scene.
+Like the time slider and definition queries, range filtering helps you focus on an area of interest for the data.
+You can customize the range settings to control how you move through the temporal data.

-You can set the range definition for a layer using the Layer Properties dialog box, and use the on-screen range slider to filter through the range you've customized.
-For example, you can display only those properties for sale within a certain price range, or stream gauges currently registering a volume of water above a certain level.
+You can set the range definition on the Properties dialog box, and use the on-screen range slider to filter through the range you've customized.
+For example, you can display only those properties for sale within a certain price range or stream gauges currently registering a volume of water above a certain level.
 You can also filter information through floors of a building, such as room occupancy or floor number.
 However, if you have Indoors layers or floor-aware maps, you can use the specifically designed interactive floor filter instead.

 - You can filter the list of layers in the Contents pane of a map or scene to only layers with a range definition.